danielh-official/playground/next-react-js/widgets/README.md

 A simple website for creating, reading, updating and deleting widgets.

-The Production site published at https://widgets-chi-seven.vercel.app/.
+The Production site is published at https://next-js-widgets.vercel.app/.

 ### Stack